garlicshk/lingcorpora.py/docs/source/index.rst

 R version of this package by George Moroz is located `here <https://github.com/lingcorpora/lingcorpora.R>`_.

-The package is available under `MIT license <https://github.com/lingcorpora/lingcorpora.py/blob/master/LICENSE.md>`_.
+| The package is available under `MIT license <https://github.com/lingcorpora/lingcorpora.py/blob/master/LICENSE.md>`_.
+| Note that the corpora may have license conditions that restrict automatic downloads.

 About
 ------